mccdaq/daqhats/README.md

 - [MCC 134](https://mccdaq.github.io/daqhats/overview.html#mcc-134)
 - [MCC 152](https://mccdaq.github.io/daqhats/overview.html#mcc-152)

+#### Hardware Compatibility
+The MCC DAQ HATs are generally not compatible with any other brand of Raspberry Pi HAT or add-on board that attaches to the GPIO header, or devices that use the Raspberry Pi SPI interface.
+In particular, LCD displays that use the GPIO header usually use SPI and will prevent the DAQ HATs from working.
+Even if the display is removed, the driver is probably still loaded by /boot/config.txt and will prevent the DAQ HATs from working.
+If you have a problem with your device and have used a display with your Raspberry Pi then check /boot/config.txt for display drivers, remove them, and reboot.

 ## Prerequisites
 - Raspbian or Raspbian Lite image (may work with other Raspberry Pi operating systems)
 - Raspberry Pi A+, B+, 2, or 3 (A+, B, B+)